IAMconsortium/nomenclature/doc/source/index.rst

 #.
 The :class:`RegionProcessor` class carries out renaming and aggregation based on
    information given in yaml model mapping files.

-Instructions on how to install and get started using nomenclature can be found in :ref:`getting_started`.
+Instructions on how to install nomenclature can be found in the "Installation" section.

-The complete user guide including the file specifications for codelists and model mappings, example code and details on how to use nomenclature is given in :ref:`user_guide`.
+The complete user guide including the file specifications for codelists and model mappings, example code and details on how to use nomenclature is given in "User Guide".

 Table of Contents
 =================